One-Touch Soccer logo

 7.2 - Kickoffs

 A Kickoff from the Center Mark starts play at the beginning of each Half and after every goal.
-Standard FIFA rules apply regarding Kickoffs, with the exception that the ball does not have to move forward.
 Teams will change direction at half time and alternate kick off.

 7.3 - Free Kicks